 Generally the client who seeks the help of a hypnotherapist is a well informed and an able person who wants to change a habit or improve something in life, but has not been able to bring about that change on his own.

 Since there are hundreds (and more) of benefits of hypnotherapy, let us continue with habit procrastination as an example of a hypnotherapy client who wants to take timely action.
-The process is basically four steps:
+The process basically consists of four steps:

 1. Discussion and Probing